 biology and social urgency of Alzheimer's disease.
-He has advised the President's Council on Bioethics on dementia-related issues, directed five short animated "pocket films" about Alzheimer's, is a Senior Advisor to Cure Alzheimer's Fund, and Creator/Executive Producer of the "Living with Alzheimer's" film project.
+He has advised the President's Council on Bioethics on dementia-related issues, directed five short animated "pocket films" about Alzheimer's, served as a Senior Advisor to Cure Alzheimer's Fund, and is Creator/Executive Producer of the "Living with Alzheimer's" film project.

 Prior to The Forgetting, Shenk published